shreyakul22/liftoff-assignments/P2-Project_Outline/README.md

 Getting money right means different things to different people.
 For some, it means being debt free.
 For others, it means finally being able to buy a home.
-But no matter what it means to you, we believe there are four key principles to help anyone start.
+But no matter what it means to you, we believe there are four key principles to help anyone start:
+TRACK.
+SAVE.
+ENJOY.
+EARN.

 ### Features